Aug 27, 2020

 JAD: This is Radiolab.
 And today, experiments in translation.

-NATALIE KELLY: For an interpreter, you really do get a spectrum of life.
+NATALY KELLY: For an interpreter, you really do get a spectrum of life.

-JAD: This is Natalie Kelly.
+JAD: This is Nataly Kelly.

-NATALIE KELLY: You know, you get a little taste of all these different things that are happening in the world.
+NATALY KELLY: You know, you get a little taste of all these different things that are happening in the world.
 It really opens your eyes. [laughs]

 JAD: She wrote a book called Found In Translation, and years ago ...

-NATALIE KELLY: You know, I grew up in a very small town in the Midwest.
+NATALY KELLY: You know, I grew up in a very small town in the Midwest.

 JAD: Back when she was just a kid ...

-NATALIE KELLY: I remember going to work with my dad, and there was a janitor and my dad said, "You know, he actually speaks another language.
+NATALY KELLY: I remember going to work with my dad, and there was a janitor and my dad said, "You know, he actually speaks another language.
 Another language on top of English."

 JAD: And she says she remembers her seven-year-old brain being like ...

-NATALIE KELLY: Wow!
-There's a whole 'nother language beyond English that I could learn.
+NATALY KELLY: Wow!
+There's a whole ‘nother language beyond English that I could learn.

-NATALIE KELLY: Yes.
+NATALY KELLY: Yes.
 Spanish, Japanese, Arabic, German, Italian, whatever I could get my hands on.

 JAD: Because she had this basic idea that it would just connect her to the wider world.
-But what it actually led to, at least initially, was this is very strange job.
+But what it actually led to, at least initially, was this very strange job.

-NATALIE KELLY: Called telephone interpreting.
+NATALY KELLY: Called telephone interpreting.

 JAD: This is a job I never actually thought to think about until now.
-But basically, when anyone calls a business and there's a language barrier, the operator can call the switchboard and patch in someone like Natalie.
+But basically, when anyone calls a business and there's a language barrier, the operator can call the switchboard and patch in someone like Nataly.

-NATALIE KELLY: So I could interpret for them.
+NATALY KELLY: So I could interpret for them.

-NATALIE KELLY: Hello.
+NATALY KELLY: Hello.
 This is Interpreter 3940.
 How may I help you?

 JAD: She'd get a call.
 And it could be anything.